asdf-format/asdf-standard/docs/source/schemas/astronomy.rst

 Astronomy
 =========

-The ASDF-standard contains a few astronomy-specific tags that are optional but maintained as part of the standard (for historical reasons).
+The ASDF standard contains a few astronomy-specific tags that are optional but maintained as part of the standard (for historical reasons).
 These include: